onlylemi/processing-android-capture/README.md

 This library tries to transfer data between [Processing](https://processing.org) and [Android](https://android.com).
 I make a android app to capture the real-time video from `"Android Camera"` and the real-time data from `"Android Sensor"` through the socket to the server (processing server) with `WiFi`.
 The users use this lib to get phone camera frame and sensors data in processing, then can do some interesting things.

 ## NOTICE
 **The current version is "2.0.1".
-Because of some library rule from processing.org, I only update some class name and delete 'P'.
+Because of some library rules from processing.org, I only update some class name and delete 'P'.
 And other thing is same.**
 * PAndroidCamera --> AndroidCamera
 * PAndroidSensor --> AndroidSensor
 * PSensor --> Sensor